briansimiyuj/doctor-appointment-app/README.md

         a.
 It will have a button to close the modal
         b.
 It will have a button to confirm the cancellation

+      7. Set the modal visibility state back to false and initialize the appointment to cancel state with null

 ### Settings Context